Spectra One Theme Review: A Brand New Block-Based Theme From the Astra Team!

 With Astra, you mainly customize your theme using the WordPress Customizer, which is the visual customization interface that looks like this:

 Spectra One, on the other hand, uses the new WordPress Site Editor approach to theme customization.
-This means that there’s no Customizer (Appearance โ Customizer), no menus (Appearance โ Menus), no widgets (Appearance โ Widgets), and so on.
+This means there’s no Customizer (Appearance β Customizer), no menus (Appearance β Menus), no widgets (Appearance β Widgets), and so on.

-Other popular multipurpose themes — GeneratePress, Kadence Theme, OceanWP, etc. — have not really gone into the block-based space yet.
+Other popular multipurpose themes — GeneratePress, Kadence Theme, OceanWP, etc. — haven’t really gone into the block-based space yet.
 Themeisle (Neve) does have the Raft block-based theme, but I’m not sure how much of a focus that is.

-This will not just give you a look at some of its key features, but it will also help you understand how Spectra One is different from a theme like Astra.
+This will not only give you a look at some of its key features, but it will also help you to understand how Spectra One is different from a theme such as Astra.

 Installation and Basic Setup

-When you first activate Spectra One, it will prompt you to also install the developer’s free Spectra plugin.
-This plugin extends the native WordPress editor with new blocks, design options, patterns, and more.
+When you first activate Spectra One, it will prompt you to also install the developer’s free Spectra plugin, which extends the native WordPress editor with new blocks, design options, patterns, and more.

 Basic Site Design